vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 $$p \sim \lim_{K\to\infty}\mathrm{Dirichlet}(\frac{\alpha}{K},\ldots,\frac{\alpha}{K})$$

 For each point in this distribution, we assign a value drawn from a base distribution $$H$$.
 If G is a random distribution drawn from this Dirichlet process, then:

 $$G = \sum_{k=1}^{\infty} p_k\delta_{\theta_k}$$
+**So, I think it is worth making it clear that the base distribution is just the distribution on labels on our infinite-sided die.
+FWIW I never find the notation above particularly clear.
+Since it uses $\sum$ in a way that could bear some explaining (it is essentially an $\vee$ or something --- it represents the set of choices in the distribution.**

 Where $$p_k$$ is the probability assigned to the kth point, $$\delta$$ is the point mass of some location and $$\theta_k$$ is the value or location of some point.
-In other words, if G is a random distribution drawn from the process defined above, then it is an infinite discrete distribution over the same space as base distribution H.  Thus we have defined the dirichlet process and write:
+In other words, if G is a random distribution drawn from the process defined above, then it is an infinite discrete distribution over the same space as base distribution H.**note that this is something which is not obvious, when they say this, it is because it was a result in the original ferguson paper** Thus we have defined the dirichlet process and write:

 $$G \sim DP(\alpha, H)$$

-As you can see, the DP is parameterized by $$\alpha$$ and $$H$$. $$H$$ is the base distribution which essentially acts as a mean, and $$\alpha$$ is a concentration parameter (for higher values of $$\alpha$$, the probability mass will concentrate more tightly around the mean).
+As you can see, the DP is parameterized by $$\alpha$$ and $$H$$. $$H$$ is the base distribution which essentially acts as a mean,**note that since DP is a measure on distributions, H is the mean distribution, probably worth stating explicitly** and $$\alpha$$ is a concentration parameter (for higher values of $$\alpha$$, the probability mass will concentrate more tightly around the mean).

-The way we have defined it builds up from finite dimentional distributions.
-In this way it is easy to show the existence of the DP by considering some finite measurable partition of $$\Theta$$, $${A_1,\ldots,A_K}$$.
-If $$G \sim DP(\alpha, H)$$, then every measurable partition of $$\Theta$$ is Dirichlet distributed.
+The way we have defined it builds up from finite dimentional distributions.**It doesn't really build it up since it isn't a constructive definition.
+The $\epsilon$-$\delta$ definition is not really constructive, and so the limit definition doesn't really tell you how to work with this distribution.** In this way it is easy to show the existence of the DP by considering some finite measurable partition of $$\Theta$$, $${A_1,\ldots,A_K}$$.
+If $$G \sim DP(\alpha, H)$$, then every measurable partition of $$\Theta$$ is Dirichlet distributed.**This last definition is the original one and complete nonconstructive, which is why no one used the DP until the stick breaking construction was given**

 $$(G(A_1),\ldots,G(A_K)) \sim Dir(\alpha H(A_1),\ldots,\alpha H(A_K))$$

-It is important to note that in practice not all of the infinite components of the dirichlet process will need to be used.
-Only the components which are reflected in the data will be used, but unlike in parametric models there is flexibility, which can help to avoid overfitting and underfitting problems.
+It is important to note that in practice not all of the infinite components of the dirichlet process will need to be used.**in practice all but finitely many will ***not*** be used** Only the components which are reflected in the data will be used,**no idea what "reflected in the data" means here** but unlike in parametric models there is flexibility, which can help to avoid overfitting and underfitting problems.

 ## Useful Metaphors

-Understanding the DP can be difficult, but a number of useful metaphors may help to highlight some key properties.
+Understanding the DP can be difficult, but a number of useful metaphors may help to highlight some key properties.**these aren't really metaphors, they are constructions**

 ### Stick-breaking Process

 The stick-breaking process is an intuitive way to visualize draws from a DP.
 Imagine drawing an infinite sequence of samples from a Beta distribution with parameters 1, $$\alpha$$ (recall that the Beta distribution is a Dirichlet distribution over the 1 dimensional simplex).
-We write this infinite set of draws as $${\beta_k'}_{k=1}^{\infty}$$.
+We write this infinite set of draws as
+$${\beta_k'}_{k=1}^{\infty}$$.

 $$\beta_k' \sim Beta(1,\alpha)$$

 Ultimately we would like to define a distribution on an infinite set of discrete outcomes that will represent categories or mixture components, but we start by defining a distribution on the natural numbers.
 The probability of the natural number $$k$$ is given by:

 $$\beta_k = \prod_{i=1}{k-1} (1-\beta_i')\cdot\beta_k'$$